 Here is the question that this situation forces Southern Baptists to face: Are we willing to have faculty in our seminaries who endorse “gay Christianity” as a legitimate identity for those who claim to have been recreated in Christ Jesus?
 If so, then let’s quit pretending to be people who are genuinely committed to the Word of God while we pay the salaries of those whose perspectives and public statements undermine that Word.
 If not, then let’s remind our institutional leaders that they are servants of the convention and hold them accountable to discharge their duties in ways that do not welcome in such deadly perspectives.

 Cries of “peace, peace,” were not true in Jeremiah’s day and neither are they in ours.
 It is time to humble ourselves before the Lord and return to a sincere commitment to His Word, resolved to believe whatever it teaches and follow wherever it leads.

-The issue of sexuality and the ways many Christians are being led astray by the world rather than guided by the Bible is addressed in the forthcoming cinedoc, “By What Standard,” You can watch a preview of it below and learn more about the film here.
+The issue of sexuality and the ways many Christians are being led astray by the world rather than guided by the Bible is addressed in the cinedoc, “By What Standard,” You can watch a preview of it below and watch the whole film here.